 Integrating the Physical and Digital Library Experience with cloudLibrary

 The Sioux Center Public Library (SCPL) in northwestern Iowa serves a population of 7,500 from one beautiful library branch on Main Street.
 The library, heavily influenced by Frank Lloyd Wright’s Prairie School design, offers a large physical collection, meeting rooms, a computer lab, art gallery, and rental space.
-SCPL also offers a large digital material collection, and in December of 2018, became the first library in Iowa to provide its patrons with the revolutionary cloudLibrary app, featuring mobile checkout and full integration of the physical and digital library experience.
+SCPL also offers a large digital material collection, and in December of 2018, became the first library in Iowa to provide its patrons with all three modules of the revolutionary cloudLibrary app: checkout, assist and content.

 Celebrating a rise from the ashes